dhanifudin/git-untuk-pemula/src/bagian-1/bab-01-pengenalan-git.md

 - **Portfolio di GitHub** = professional presence

 <div class="callout tip">
-💡 **Fun Fact**: Git begitu universal sampai ada joke: "There are only two types of programmers: those who use Git, and those who will use Git."
+💡<strong>Fun Fact</strong>: Git begitu universal sampai ada joke: "There are only two types of programmers: those who use Git, and those who will use Git."
 </div>

 ## Kapan Menggunakan Git?